 Its more than 30,000 members manage, supervise and consult on safety, health and environmental issues in all industries, government, insurance and education.
 Safety professionals work to prevent accidents, injuries and occupational diseases, create safer work and leisure environments and develop safer products.

-The purpose of the organization is to promote the industrial engineering profession and to acquaint students with the ideas, purposes and objectives of the Institute of Industrial Engineers (IIE).
+The purpose of the organization is to promote the industrial engineering profession and to acquaint students with the ideas, purposes and objectives of the Institute of Industrial and Systems Engineers.
 The group is comprised of undergraduate and graduate WVU engineering students.

-The IIE group meets about every month for informal, interesting meetings.
-At least once a semester, speakers present lectures on a wide variety of subjects ranging from interviewing techniques and what to expect in your first job to discussions on technical areas of industrial engineering.
-Tours of area plants and facilities are planned at least once a year to offer students a chance to become familiar with different types of work environments.
-During the spring semester, many of the IIE students attend the IIE student regional conference.
-This allows WVU students a chance to learn about other universities, attend informative paper sessions, and socialize with students from around the region.
+The IISE group meets about every month.
+Guest speakers present lectures on a wide variety of subjects ranging from preparing for a job interview to, expectations of internships and first jobs to how to navigate your career path.
+They meet IMSE alumni and learn about their journeys and lessons learned.
+Tours of area plants or facilities are planned at least once a year to offer students a chance to become familiar with different types of work environments.
+During the spring semester, many of the IISE students attend the IISE student regional conference.
+This allows WVU students a chance to network with and learn about other universities, attend informative paper sessions, panels, seminars, career fairs and socialize with students from around the region.